ocmod-space/ocmod-admin-filter/README.md

   - SKU
   - Date added
 * Custom date added of products
-* Product quantity, including the quantity of product options
 * Does not change OC system files

 ## Live demo